Showing posts with label poetry. Show all posts

 Most people I've shown it to say nothing, which I assume is because it makes no sense to them, but then, most people aren't all that interested in mythology.

-Demeter of course was the ancient Earth Mother, the Goddess of agriculture, by whose grace the seeds put down roots, the new life of spring emerged, and the harvest was harvested.
+Demeter was the ancient Earth Mother, the Goddess of agriculture, by whose grace the seeds put down roots, the new life of spring emerged, and the harvest was harvested.
 And one of Her stories concerns the abduction of her daughter, Kore, by Hades, the God of the Underworld, of death.
 She was so angry and grieved so deeply at the loss of her daughter, that the world began to die, and people starved.
 So at last the Gods had to come to an agreement with Demeter, who had been vastly under appreciated.
 Kore could return to her mother for half of the year, and half of the year she dwelt in Hades, wife of the King of Death.
 Thus Kore, the maiden of Spring, became the mature Persephone, the liminal Goddess of both death, and rebirth.

 I've always loved the image below, Greek bas relief that shows Demeter, Her snakes writhing around her, the holy snakes representing the serpentine, moving and endlessly renewing energies of the Earth.
 She is bearing the wheat, her gift to humanity, the "staff of life".
 Bread.
 How we take Bread for granted, Bread that was sustainer of our ancestors, at least, those that came from Europe and the Middle East.